syncfusion-content/winui-docs/winui/AvatarView/content-types.md

 ![WinUI AvatarView control with SingleCharacter](avatarview_images/winui_initials_avatarview.png)

-### DoubleCharacter
+**DoubleCharacter**

-When using the `DoubleCharacter property` in AvatarView, it will display a two-character text set in the `AvatarName` property.
+The `DoubleCharacter` is used for displaying a two-characters text you have set in the `AvatarName` property.
 If the initials consist of a single word, it will show the first and last letters of that word.
 If the initials contain two or more words, it will display the first letter of the first word and the first letter of the second word.

 {% tabs %}
 {% highlight xaml %}